vladislavtomenko/djangopolls-kubernetes/README.md

 * gcloud and kubectl tools
 * docker and docker-compose

+Google cloud has 60 days free usage and CircleCI has a free plan, so these platforms were chosen as the cheapest for test purposes.
+You can use any CI system and kubernetes cluster, but it'll require some code modification.

 ### Local environment

 You can launch django polls locally first.
 Clone repository and run in the repository directory: